galvche/NetTool-IP/README.md

   - Advanced search for information based on a given IP address, such as geolocation and soon device security scanning.
   - Export of advanced information,
   - Export of the basic information of a list of active addresses previously saved in both .txt and .xml format.
-  - Port scans using Nmap v7.93 application (Nmap must be installed manually if u want to use this function).
+  - Advanced Port scans using Nmap v7.93 application (Nmap must be installed manually if u want to use this function).

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### ⚠️ Reported Bugs:

   - There is currently a bug in the file saving in XML format due to software incompatibilities.
-  - Form5 wont be closed automatically if you use the "Next" button as the Form2 does.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### 🌐 Useful external URL´s: